JereKuusela/valheim-item_stand_all_items/publish/README.md

 # Item Stand All Items

-This mod removes item restrictions from item stands which allows putting there any item.
+Client side mod that allows putting any item on item stands.

 Additionally allows customizing the item positions.

 # Manual Installation:

 1. Install the [BepInExPack Valheim](https://valheim.thunderstore.io/package/denikson/BepInExPack_Valheim/)
-2. Download the latest zip
+2. Download the latest zip.
 3. Extract it in the \<GameDirectory\>\BepInEx\plugins\ folder.

 # Settings

+Config syncing is available if also installed on the server.

 - Use legacy attaching: Reverts to the version 1.1.0 attaching method.
 If the mod causes any issues this can be tried.
 It works very reliably but some items will be disabled or may not contain all parts of the model.
 - Hide item stands which have items: If true, item stands with items will be invisible.